brightspot/react-examples/graphql-schema-versioning/README.md

 # GraphQL Schema Versioning

-As GraphQL only retrieves data explicitly requested, new features added to a GraphQL endpoint should have no impact on the applications using them.
+Since GraphQL only retrieves data explicitly requested, new features added to a GraphQL endpoint have no impact on the applications using them.
 Following [best practices](https://graphql.org/learn/best-practices/#versioning) allows the GraphQL endpoint to be versionless.
-GraphQL schemas should evolve without breaking changes but it does not mean they cannot be introduced.
-As the schema evolves, there needs to be process in place to detect any potential problems.
+GraphQL schemas should evolve without breaking changes but that does not mean they cannot be introduced.
+As a schema evolves, it is best if a process in place to detect any potential problems.

 This example demonstrates Brightspot’s ability to monitor changes to GraphQL schemas and compare schema versions.
-The front-end application also uses [GraphQL Inspector](https://www.the-guild.dev/graphql/inspector/docs/introduction) to view any schema changes before updating, to avoid any breaking changes and finally, using [Codegen](https://www.the-guild.dev/graphql/codegen/docs/getting-started) to generate types based on the most up-to-date schema version.
+The front-end application also uses [GraphQL Inspector](https://www.the-guild.dev/graphql/inspector/docs/introduction) to view any schema changes before updating, to avoid any breaking changes, and using [Codegen](https://www.the-guild.dev/graphql/codegen/docs/getting-started) to generate types based on the most up-to-date schema version.

 ## What you will learn